How Much Does Ceiling Repair Cost? [2025 Data]

 • Water damage may indicate a leaking roof or leaking pipes above the ceiling that need repair.

-• A sagging ceiling may indicate problems with damaged joists or with a support beam that needs to be larger to support weight on the upper floor.
+• A sagging ceiling may indicate problems with damaged joists or with a support beam that needs to be upgraded to support weight on the upper floor.

 • Large cracks could indicate structural problems, including rotting ceiling trusses, that require repair.

-• Popped drywall seams or nail holes could indicate improperly hung drywall that needs repaired.
+• Popped drywall seams or nail holes could indicate improperly hung drywall that needs to be repaired.

 How Much Does It Cost to Repair a Ceiling Near Me?

-Home repair costs differ for a handful of reasons, but your location plays a large role.
+Home repair costs differ for several reasons, but your location plays a large role.
 The costs of local labor, permits and fees, and materials depend on your area's general cost of living.

 And since ceiling repairs often require a pretty wide selection of materials and tools—plaster, spackle, building materials, etc.—where you live can sway the initial estimate.